Wisyle/Medusa/RENDER_DEPLOYMENT_GUIDE.md

 #### **3. Worker Service Test:**
 - Create a new bot instance
+- **Add Telegram Bot Token & Chat ID** to the instance
 - Verify polling starts automatically
-- Check for Telegram notifications
+- Check for Telegram notifications in your configured channel
 - Monitor activity logs

 #### **4. Strategy Monitor Test:**